yosunemiquela/CarbonDynamics/README.md

 ## About this model

 Hybrid model that simulates forest carbon dynamics.
-It is composed of three modules that interact dynamically: stand dynamics, carbon dynamic and fire severity.
+It is composed of three modules that interact dynamically: stand dynamics, carbon dynamics and fire severity.
 It operates at the scale of 1.0 ha.
-It calculates and tracks carbon stocks in nine above- and belowground pools.
+It calculates and tracks carbon stocks in nine above- and belowground pools and estimates carbon fluxes.

 ### Data acquisition